ovh/docs/pages/web_cloud/web_hosting/mainwp-client-management/guide.en-gb.md

 ![mainWPClientMngt](images/new_field_add_client.png){.thumbnail}

-Once you have created your new customer, go to your customer list.
-Click the client you just created.
+Once you have created your new customer, go to your customers list.
+Click the customer you just created.
 The new “loyalty” field and the corresponding value are displayed.

 ![mainWPClientMngt](images/details_client.png){.thumbnail}